Sunday, June 27, 2010

 08 Switzerland

 B: “May I have your attention please” is a great line.
 Pity no one took any heed of it.
-In this case though I would certainly agree that “it’s always worth a try”.
+In this case though I

 V: That is without doubt the most amazing backdrop we will ever see in Eurovision.
 I still fail to see what’s so affected or disappointing about the performance – his voice is meant to sound like that.
-Works a treat for me.
+Works for me.

 09 Turkey

-B: As if it wasn’t obvious anyway, the lyrics here both read and scan like they’re trying their damnedest to do a paparizou.
+B: As if it wasn’t obvious anyway, the lyrics here both read and scan like they’re trying their damnedest to do a Paparizou.
 “No one can kiss like you do / As if it’s your profession” is quite good.

-V: I love the way scantily clad belly-dancing women is all anyone ever expects of Turkey and yet that is the very reason Turkey gives for censoring its own entries.
+s the very reason Turkey gives for censoring its own entries.
 Everything about Hadise screams overreaching underachiever to me, although I’ll concede it sounds great – despite the terrible sound mix (both times), and probably because she doesn’t sing half of the choruses.
 The whole performance is just unconvincing.

 10 Israel

 B: I love the way the Hebrew, Arabic and English work so well together, and not just in terms of not sounding awkward, but in how they manage to get the same ideas across in each and still make it so poetic.
-Makes it much easier to forgive the propaganda it nevertheless represents.
+It makes it much easier to forgive the propaganda it nevertheless represents.

 A: Wonderful acoustics and percussion, but the Hammond keyboard still sounds a little odd in parts.
-Impressive overall though in the way the music ties itself together with the lyrics.
+Impressive overall though, in the way the music ties itself together with the lyrics.

 11 Bulgaria